cqc-alec/qpr/qpr.md

 #### Nonsequentiality

-Nonsequentiality is built into the FD-graph model.
+Nonsequentiality is built into the E-graph model.
 The computational model described above imposes no ordering on the operations beyond the requirements of the data flow.